SC Democrats salvage the night with a huge upset in Lowcountry congressional race - South Carolina Radio Network

 Democrats suffered a rough Election Day Tuesday after Republicans swept each statewide race and won five of the six congressional seats called before midnight.

-However, Wednesday helped ease the blow for a minority party that has struggled to remain relevant in South Carolina politics.
+However, Wednesday helped ease the blow for a minority party that has often struggled to remain relevant in South Carolina politics.
 Around 2 am, the Associated Press projected that political newcomer Joe Cunningham had enough votes to upset Republican State Rep. Katie Arrington, R-Summerville in South Carolina’s First Congressional District.

 “Tonight we made history,” Cunningham tweeted.
 “Thank you Lowcountry!”